-The Regional District has recently obtained updated floodplain mapping for the Cowichan River / Riverbottom Road area and updated information on the designated lood level of the river based on historic flooding, including the February 2020 flood event.
-The Regional District's policy is to protect buildings and structures from flood damage based on the most current data on the nature and extent of the flood hazard, including the effects of climate change, beginning with the Shawnigan Lake and Cowichan River / Riverbottom Road areas.
+The Regional District has recently obtained updated floodplain mapping for the lower reaches of the Cowichan and Koksilah Rivers and updated information on the designated flood level of the rivers based on historic flooding, including the February 2020 flood The Regional District's policy event. is to protect buildings and structures from flood damage based on the most current data on the nature and extent of the flood hazard, including the effects of climate change, beginning with the Shawnigan Lake, Riverbottom Road and lower Cowichan/Koksilah River areas.

+PROVINCIAL GUIDANCE

+The Provincial Guidelines indicate land use management standards for various types of flood hazard, including those associated with freshwater bodies flooding). and the sea (coastal New buildings adjacent to major rivers should be constructed with all habitable areas above the designated flood level, which is the level the river is expected to reach during a flood that has a statistical probability of occurring once every 200 years, plus an allowance for freeboard.

+New buildings with all habitable areas to be

+constructed above the flood

+construction level.

+Wave Effect

+New Building Ground Level

+Flood Construction Level

+17.0 m

+High Water Mark

+Designated Flood Level

+New buildings should also be located at least 30 meters (m) horizontally from the water body.
+(The Regional District's zoning bylaws already require a minimum setback of 30 m for buildings and structures adjacent to the Cowichan and Koksliah Rivers.)

 For residential buildings constructed in the next few years, whose life expectancy is not expected to extend beyond the year 2100, a 20% increase in precipitation impacting river levels is anticipated in connection with climate change.
 The bylaw provisions are designed to protect these new buildings from anticipated flooding throughout their lifetime, including the greater volumes of water that are expected during extreme precipitation events.
-This is an example of adaptation to climate change - ensuring that new buildings near the Cowichan River can be safely occupied even though more extreme precipitation events may be impacting the level of the river when flooding occurs.
+This is an example of adaptation to climate change-ensuring that new buildings near the Cowichan Koksilah Rivers can be safely occupied even though more extreme precipitation events may be impacting the level of the river when flooding occurs.

+WHAT IS THE BYLAW TRYING TO ACHIEVE?